 The process of signing up was really simple; I went to the website and selected the 2-person plan for $59/week.
 Blue Apron also has a family plan, so if you have four or more people to feed you can upgrade to that option, which costs $69/week.

-I felt almost giddy waiting for my first box to arrive and squealed when it finally appeared on my doorstep a week later.
-I picked up the hefty box, still cold to the touch, and lugged it into my tiny kitchen.
-A cool breeze hit my face as I opened up the refrigerated bag and saw an abundance of veggies, fruit, and herbs, and meat.
-It reminded me of the CSA boxes my mom used to get in the Midwest, but everything came perfectly portioned for the recipes I would be cooking.
+A week later my first box arrived at my doorstep.
+A cool breeze hit my face as I opened up the refrigerated bag and saw an abundance of fresh veggies, fruit, and herbs, and meat.
+It reminded me of the CSA boxes my dad used to get in the Midwest, but everything came perfectly portioned for the recipes I would be cooking.

 The first few meals I made were a bit of a struggle, as even chopping an onion felt foreign to me.
 But the step-by-step recipes held my hand as I pan seared, roasted, small-diced, stirred, and sautéed for the first time.
 Within the first few months I started feeling more confident and I quickly picked up on patterns and techniques, making the prep time faster and faster.

 It’s now been nearly 14 months and 100 meals since I started, and I honestly can’t believe how much more confident I feel in the kitchen.
 Blue Apron emphasizes education and empowerment by teaching skills and explaining techniques, so I know why and when to use specific methods, making it easy to use them in my own recipes.

 I’ve tried a few other brands (Hello Fresh, Plated, and Purple Carrot) but keep coming back to Blue Apron.
 Here’s why:

 - At $9.99 a serving, it’s the cheapest option